Connect with us

 Project Milestone in Eindhoven, Netherlands.
 PHOTO/COURTESY

-Eindhoven 3D printed homes, which are fashioned as rental properties, will be delivered in partnership with the city municipality, contractor Van Wijnen, real-estate company Vesteda, materials producer Saint Gobain-Weber Beamix, and engineering firm Witteveen+Bos.
+Eindhoven houses were built through a partnership between the university, the city municipality, contractor Van Wijnen, realtor Vesteda, materials maker Saint Gobain-Weber Beamix, and engineering firm Witteveen+Bos.

-Italian 3D-printing firm WASP is producing tiny houses to show-off the capabilities of their ground-breaking Crane WASP printer.
+Italian 3D-printing firm WASP produced tiny houses to show off the capabilities of their ground-breaking Crane WASP printer.

 RELATED: How Bentley Tower Miami Is Redefining City Living

-In October 2018, WASP 3D printed a house on site in Massa Lombardo, a town in the Italian region of Emilia-Romagna – using a natural mud mixture made from soil taken from the surrounding site, and waste materials from rice production such as chopped straw and rice husks.
+In October 2018, WASP printed a house in the Italian region of Emilia-Romagna using a natural mud mixture made from soil taken from the surrounding site, and waste materials from rice production such as chopped straw and rice husks.

-America-based non-profit New Story has partnered with Texas technology firm ICON to produce the world’s first 3D printed village in Mexico as part of efforts to combat global homelessness.
+New Story, an America-based non-profit, partnered with Texas tech firm ICON to build the world’s first 3D-printed village in Mexico as part of efforts to combat global homelessness.

-Using a giant Vulcan II 3D printer, the two partners are churning out the shell of each 152-square-metre houses with roof, windows and interiors fitted later.
+Using a giant Vulcan II 3D printer, the two partners churned out the shells of each 500-square-foot house, with the roof, windows and interiors fitted later.

 World’s first 3D printed neighbourhood.
 PHOTO/ NEW STORY

-With two bedrooms, a living room, kitchen and bathroom, each of the Mexico 3D printed homes can comfortably accommodate a small family.
+With two bedrooms, a living room, a kitchen, and a bathroom, each of the 3D-printed homes can comfortably accommodate a small family.

-In 2016, Dutch studio DUS Architects 3D printed an eight-square-metre cabin in Amsterdam that came with its own internal bathtub among other features.
+In 2016, Dutch studio DUS Architects 3D printed an eight square metres cabin in Amsterdam that came with its internal bathtub among other features.

-The architects used sustainable bio-plastic to create the 3D Print Urban Cabin, in an effort to show how additive manufacturing can provide solutions for temporary housing especially after natural disasters.
+The architects used sustainable bio-plastic to create the 3D-printed urban cabin, to show how additive manufacturing can provide solutions for temporary housing, especially after natural disasters.

 A 3D Print Urban Cabin.
 PHOTO/OSSIP

-The cabin can be demolished and all the materials recycled when it is no longer needed.
+The cabin can be demolished, and the materials can be recycled when no longer needed.

-Perth-based biotech company Mirreco recently unveiled plans to build several hemp-based 3D printed homes in Australia to harness the potential of industrial hemp”.
+Perth-based biotech company Mirreco built several hemp-based 3D printed homes in Australia to harness the potential of industrial hemp.

-Mirreco has partnered with Arcforms, an architectural firm also based in Perth, to manufacture hemp panels that can be used in both residential and commercial construction projects.
+Mirreco partnered with Arcforms, an architectural firm also based in Perth, to manufacture hemp panels that can be used in construction projects.

 Mirreco 3D printed homes.
 PHOTO/ARCFORMS

-The panels can be produced straight through a 3D printer, and then used to put up the structure of the house.
-Mirreco says the panels are “easy to produce, and provide superior thermal performance.”
+The panels can be produced straight through a 3D printer and then used to put up the structure of the house.
+Mirreco claims the panels are “easy to produce, and provide superior thermal performance.”

-PassiveDom House, the brainchild of PassivDom – a start-up based in Ukraine and California, is a 3D printed home designed to run entirely on solar energy and to generate water from the atmosphere.
+PassiveDom House, created by PassivDom – a start-up based in Ukraine and California, is a 3D-printed home designed to run entirely on solar energy and to generate water from the atmosphere.

 PassivDom claims they can 3D print the houses in just eight hours and that a house can be printed and delivered to the customer on the same day.